iamFIREcracker/cg/README.md

 - enhance `DEFINE-GUESSER` to extract documentation from the definition, and...maybe run it?
 A la python's docstring
 - simplify `cg-fzf` to use `xargs` instead -- `xargs -t -I {} bash -c {}`
+- reverse output before piping it into fzf (or use fzf's `--tac`) so that, when using tmux, suggestions from the most recent command, would appear first (i.e. closest to fzf prompt)

 # Changelog